Gastón Sauro: FC Basel

-On 6 July 2012 it was announced that Sauro had signed a four-year contract with Swiss club FC Basel.
-He joined Basel's first team during their 2012–13 season under head coach Heiko Vogel.
-After appearing in one test game Sauro played his club debut on 17 July in the 2–0 away win against Flora Tallinn in the 1st Leg of the second qualifying round to the 2012–13 UEFA Champions League.
-He played his Swiss Super League debut on 28 July in the away 2–2 draw against the Grasshopper Club.
-He scored his first goal for his new team in the home game in the St. Jakob-Park on 26 September.
-Following a freekick from Marcelo Díaz Sauro headed the ball home for the final goal of the game as Basel won 4–1 against FC Sion.
+On 6 July 2012, it was announced that Sauro had signed a four-year contract with Swiss club FC Basel.
+Sauro made his debut on 17 July in a 2–0 away win against Flora Tallinn in the 1st Leg of the second qualifying round to the 2012–13 UEFA Champions League.
+He made his Swiss Super League debut on 28 July in a 2–2 draw away against the Grasshopper Club.
+He scored his first goal for the club in the home game at the St. Jakob-Park on 26 September, as Basel won 4–1 against FC Sion.